The process to qualify and apply to sit for the CPA Exam can be a stressful one.

 There is, however, one small catch.

 You won’t be able to receive your scores for the section(s) you tested for until you have fulfilled the educational requirements.
-If we were to follow our previous example, you would not find out whether you passed the section(s) you took until you graduated in June 2020.
-But don’t let this deter you from considering taking the Exam early.
+But don’t let this deter you from considering taking the exam early.
 Here are a few great reasons why provisionary states can really help you in the long run:

 - Get ahead in your career: Your future employers will see that you’re dedicated and serious about getting ahead of the game.
 This can give you a competitive edge amongst your peers applying for the same positions.